 The digital catalog shows you what is available in our on-campus library.
 Library materials are organized according to the Library of Congress classification scheme and cataloged according to AARC2 cataloging standards and may be electronically searched from your own computer.

-Materials may be put on reserve, hold or renewed through the website login.
+Materials may be put on reserve, hold or renewed by email.
 The holdings of the Grace Library are adequate to support academic programs.
-The collection has grown from 500 volumes in early 2012 to close to 15,000 volumes.
-This is a 3000% increase.
+The collection has grown from 500 volumes in early 2012 to close to

+25,000 volumes.
 The growth rate of Library holdings reflects the commitment to provide adequate academic support resources for faculty and students.